-Research > Experimental Training > Converting Research to Practice > Learning and Exploratory Movement Behavior Should Be Promoted
+Research > Experimental Training > Learning and Exploratory Movement Behavior Should Be Promoted

 “Exploring” and “Performing” are two-sides of a coin, and neither should end down.
 On the one hand, we want to minimize “exploratory” behavior since it can be inefficient, but on the other hand, exploratory behavior is important to learning and expanding a climber’s movement behavior and skill.
 Encouraging creative and adaptive movement behavior could increase performance by changing the parameters under which climbers try to achieve the goal, such as manipulating the distance or direction to the hold, or encouraging “spontaneous exploration” of movement writ large.[i]
 Suggestions: